joshday/Reproducible.jl/README.md

 # Reproducible

-Reproducible.jl is a lightweight (<100 lines!) package for creating reproducible reports.
+Reproducible.jl is a lightweight package for creating reproducible reports in Julia.

 ## Process